apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 **Properties of the `context` object:**

-- ##### **`$: Function`**
+- ##### **`window: Object`**

-  A reference to the [Cheerio](https://cheerio.js.org/)'s function representing the root scope of the DOM of the current HTML page.
+  A reference to the [JSDOM](https://github.com/jsdom/jsdom)'s object representing the root scope of the DOM of the current HTML page.

-  This function is the starting point for traversing the DOM document and extracting data from it.
+  This object is the starting point for traversing the DOM document and extracting data from it.
-  Like with [jQuery](https://jquery.com/), it is the primary method for selecting elements in the document, but unlike jQuery it is built on top of the [`css-select`](https://www.npmjs.com/package/css-select) library, which implements most of the [`Sizzle`](https://github.com/jquery/sizzle/wiki) selectors.
+  Just like with regular client-side Javascript, you can use the `window.document` object to access the DOM elements and their properties.

-  For more information, see the [Cheerio](https://cheerio.js.org/) documentation.
+  For more information, see the [JSDOM](https://github.com/jsdom/jsdom) documentation.

   Example: